cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 - **mTLS app routing (this RFC)**: HTTP APIs requiring caller identity in the request, platform-enforced authorization at the route level, when you need GoRouter features (load balancing, retries, observability, access logs).

 The two mechanisms can coexist.
 An application might use C2C networking for database connections while exposing HTTP APIs via mTLS app routing.

+**Authorization model differences:**

+C2C network policies and this RFC's `scope` have different authorization semantics:

+- **C2C**: A user creates a network policy allowing App A → App B. The user must have the [`network.write` scope](https://docs.cloudfoundry.org/devguide/deploy-apps/cf-networking.html#grant-permissions) (or Space Developer role with `enable_space_developer_self_service`) in **both** the source and destination spaces.
+The policy is directional and names specific source/destination pairs.
+- **`scope: space` (this RFC)**: The operator boundary allows any app in the same space as the destination to call that route.
+The developer registers `mtls_allowed_*` route options on their own route — they only need permissions in the destination space.
+There is no requirement for the caller's space to opt in.

+This is intentional.
+This RFC's model is *destination-controlled*: the route owner decides who may call them, and the operator sets the maximum boundary.
+This matches how HTTP APIs typically work — the server defines its access policy.
+C2C's *bilateral* model (both sides must agree) is appropriate for Layer 4 network-level access where neither side is inherently the "server."

+Operators who want the bilateral guarantee of C2C should continue using C2C networking for those workloads.
+The two are complementary.

 ### Configuration Examples